If you purchase an independently reviewed product or service through a link on our website, ARTNews may receive an affiliate commission.

-Grumbacher’s damar varnish provides a protective top coat to oil paintings.
+Grumbacher’s damar varnish is ideal for using as a protective top coat for oil paintings.
+Made of high-quality damar that is clean and consistent in body, it deepens pigment colors and lends a totally transparent but high-gloss finish to final compositions.
 Apply a layer to shield works from dust, dirt, smoke, scuffing, and moisture.
-This varnish deepens pigment colors and lends a high-gloss finish to final compositions.
-Note: Wait at least six months after painting has thoroughly dried before applying this as a final varnish.
+Note that this top product isn’t for rush jobs: You have to wait at least six months after painting has thoroughly dried before applying this as a final varnish.

 WE ALSO LIKE